open-mmlab/mmsegmentation/docs/en/notes/faq.md

 - To install MMSegmentation 0.x and master branch, please refer to [the faq 0.x document](https://mmsegmentation.readthedocs.io/en/latest/faq.html#installation) to check compatible versions of MMCV.

+- If you have installed an incompatible version of mmcv, please run `pip uninstall mmcv` to uninstall the installed mmcv first.
+If you have previously installed mmcv-full (which exists in OpenMMLab 1.x), please run `pip uninstall mmcv-full` to uninstall it.

+- If "No module named 'mmcv'" appears, please follow the steps below:
+  1. Use `pip uninstall mmcv` to uninstall the existing mmcv in the environment.
+  2. Install the corresponding mmcv according to the [installation instructions](https://mmsegmentation.readthedocs.io/en/dev-1.x/get_started.html#best-practices).

 ## How to know the number of GPUs needed to train the model

 - Infer from the name of the config file of the model.
 You can refer to the `Config Name Style` part of [Learn about Configs](../user_guides/1_config.md).
 For example, for config file with name `segformer_mit-b0_8xb1-160k_cityscapes-1024x1024.py`, `8xb1` means training the model corresponding to it needs 8 GPUs, and the batch size of each GPU is 1.